spacemanspiff2007/HABApp/_doc/interface_mqtt.rst

 MqttPairItem
 ^^^^^^^^^^^^^^^^^^
 An item that consolidates a topic that reports states from a device and a topic that is used to write to a device.
+It is created on the topic that reports the state from the device.

 .. execute_code::
     :hide_output: